siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

      - No
      - No

-The table below summarizes the concerns associted with distributed system design and how we approached them in the SiliconCompiler project.
+The table below summarizes the concerns associated with distributed system design and how we approached them in the SiliconCompiler project.
 The rest of this section will review the details of each technique in more detail.